shurik179/yozh/docs/library/reflectance.rst

 .. function:: linearray_raw(i)

-   Returns raw reading of sensor ``i``.
-One can use either indices 0...7 or (preferred) named values ``bot.A1 = 0`` ... ``bot.A8 = 7``.
+   Returns raw reading of sensor ``i`` (i =  0...6).
    Readings range 0-1023 depending on amount of reflected light: the more light reflected, the **lower** the value.
-Typical reading on white paper is about 50-80, and on black painted plywood,  950.
-Note that black surfaces can be unexpectedly reflective; on some materials which look black to human eye, the reading can be as low as 600.
+Typical reading on white paper is about 50, and on black painted plywood,  850.
+Note that black surfaces can be unexpectedly reflective; on some materials which look black to human eye, the reading can be as low as 400.

 Calibration
 -----------

-Process of calibration refers to learning the values corresponding to black and white areas of the field and then using these values to rescale the raw readings.
+Process of calibration refers to learning the values corresponding to black areas of the field and then using these values to rescale the raw readings.
+(We do not calibrate white readings, as they do not vary that much).

 .. function:: calibrate()

-   Calibrates the sensors, recording the lowest and highest values.
-This command should be called when some of the sensors are on the white area and some, on black.
+   Calibrates the sensors, recording the black  values.
+This command should be called when all  of the sensors are on the black  area of the field.

 .. function:: linearray_cal(i)